 Noom is a weight loss app that can help you overcome your overeating addiction.
-Noom provides you with personalized meal plans and articles to help you make healthy choices.
-The app also has a built-in support system, so you can connect with other users who are struggling with the same issue.
+Noom provides personalized meal plans and articles to help you make healthy choices.
+The app also has a built-in support system, so you can connect with other users struggling with the same issue.

 If you’re looking for an app to help you stop overeating, Noom is an excellent option.
-It’s easy to use, and it provides you with all the tools you need to make healthy choices.
+It’s easy to use and provides you with the tools you need to make healthy choices.
 Noom also addresses the underlying behaviors and emotions that cause overeating.
-With Noom, you can finally overcome your overeating addiction and live a healthier life.
+With Noom, you can finally overcome your overeating addiction and live healthier lives.

 Overeating can be just as addictive as drugs or alcohol, and it’s time to treat it that way.
-By recognizing overeating for what it is–an addiction–we can provide support and treatment for those affected by it.
+By recognizing overeating as an addiction, we can provide support and treatment for those affected by it.
 If you or someone you know is struggling with overeating, please reach out for help.
 There are many resources available, and recovery is possible.